This page contains affiliate links. Please read our disclosure for more info.

 Drive the Coast Road to Santa Maria di Leuca

-The most scenic drive on the Salento peninsula is the SP358 on the Adriatic Coast between Santa Cesarea Terme to Santa Maria di Leuca (you can also start in Otranto).
+Rent a car to explore the most scenic drive on the Salento peninsula, the SP358 on the Adriatic Coast between Santa Cesarea Terme to Santa Maria di Leuca (you can also start in Otranto).

 The winding 35km road follows the dramatic rocky coastline with sea views most of the way.
 It takes about an hour to drive, but there are plenty of possible stops including: